Rayc940/ece5160-fast-robot/lab3/lab.md

 ###### Repeatability Test

 A distance of 50 cm was chosen, and 50 points were taken in the same run.
+Results show that TOF sensor is quite stable with little noise.

 <p align="center">
   <img src="../img/lab3/repeat_test.png" width="80%">